 Heatmaps offer an in-depth look at consumer behavior on your pages based on their clicks, taps, and cursor movements.
 This data illuminates what elements on your page get the most attention and where users drop off.
-For example, Instapage offers three types of heatmaps:

-You can use this information to improve your page layout in several ways.
+The data collected can be used to improve your page layout in several ways.
 It helps you test what specific conversion influences drive action and identify what information draws customer attention and what goes unnoticed.
-This knowledge enables you to maximize visual real estate to show visitors the information they need to sign up, check out, or subscribe.

 Testing with heatmaps is more accessible than ever, thanks to Instapage’s A/B testing tool.
 Deploy two versions of a page and see which one performs better based on the heatmap data—then optimize your content based on concrete results instead up subjective design decisions.

-Layout impacts landing page performance
+How layout impacts landing page performance

 Now that you know how to use heatmaps to optimize your landing page, let’s take a look at the two most popular and effective layouts: F-Pattern and Z-Pattern, named after the movement of a visitor’s eye when they read through a page.